 The level indicator uses two bubble levels so you can get an accurate angle when reclining the seat as well.
 The SuperCinch tightener is a force-multiplying LATCH tightener to help you get the best fit without much effort.

-The seat’s one-pull harness adjuster can be done with one hand to make securing baby easier — it’s also compatible with all Chicco strollers.
+You can use the seat’s one-pull harness adjuster with one hand to make securing your baby easier.
+It’s also compatible with all Chicco strollers.

-For extra comfort, the seat has an all-season boot that safely drapes over your child to keep them comfortable no matter the weather.
+For extra comfort, the Zip Air version of this seat has an all-season cover that safely drapes over your child to keep them comfortable no matter the weather.
 The mesh canopy vent also keeps them cool in the summertime.

-Finally, there’s a removable head and body support that has reversible mesh and knit fabrics.
+Finally, there’s a removable head and body support with reversible mesh and knit fabrics.
 The fabric is machine washable but should be air dried.

-Easily adjustable straps are really helpful to prevent frustration when getting your baby in and out.
-Plus, having straps that are easy to adjust will ensure that you get the best fit for your infant.
+Easily adjustable straps are really helpful in preventing frustration when getting your baby in and out.
+Plus, having straps that are easy to adjust will ensure you get the best fit for your infant.

 Great for Any Season

-We like the boot feature as well as the mesh canopy.
-The boot will keep them warm in the winter and the canopy will them keep cool in the summer.
+We like the warm cover feature of the Zip Air and the mesh canopy.
+The padded blanket-style cover will keep your baby warm in the winter, and the canopy will keep them cool in the summer.

 The removable inserts are nice, too.
-Your preemie will need them for a while but it’s good they can be removed when they grow older.
+Your preemie will need them for a while, but it’s good that you can remove them when your baby grows older.

 Uses EPS Foam in the Shell

-Parents generally like this seat but have complained the boot gets stuck on the base when taking the car seat in and out.
-To avoid this, make sure the fabric is out of the way before removing or inserting the seat.
-It’s a little extra work for you, but worth it for the safety of your baby.
+Parents generally like this seat but have complained the cover gets stuck on the base when taking the car seat in and out.
+To avoid this, ensure the fabric is out of the way before removing or inserting the seat.
+It’s a little extra work for you but worth it for your baby’s safety.